pytrackdat/pytrackdat/README.md

 ```

 Now, by going to the IP address attached to the droplet, the site should be
 visible.
-Log in using the username and password entered into the `generate.py`
+Log in using the username and password entered into the `ptd-generate`
 script in order to manage data and other users.